Grade Level(s): 9

 Grade Level(s): 10, 11, 12

-Prerequisite: None, but Art I or Intro to Computer Programming are recommended
+Prerequisite: None, but Art I, Intro to Computer Science, or Engineering Essentials are suggested

 Credit: 1.0